codepath/android_guides/RxJava.md

 k = ?  // What should k be?
 ```

-Traditional asynchronous programming approaches tend to rely on callbacks to update these changes, but layering callbacks upon callbacks leads to a problem known as [callback hell](http://callbackhell.com/).  **_Reactive programming_** (see an intro [here](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)) addresses these issues by providing a framework to describe outputs to reflect their changing inputs.
+Traditional asynchronous programming approaches tend to rely on callbacks to update these changes, but this way can lead to a problem known as [callback hell](http://callbackhell.com/).  **_Reactive programming_** (see an intro [here](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)) addresses these issues by providing a framework to describe outputs to reflect their changing inputs.
 RxJava, which is a port of the [Reactive Extensions](https://msdn.microsoft.com/en-us/data/gg577609.aspx) library from .NET, enables Android apps to be built in this style.

 ### Advantages